ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ~~~
 {: #target-format title="Proxy Address Format"}

+The proxy MUST use one each of IPv4address and IPv6address when
+proxy-public-address is defined as two IP-port-pairings.
 Note that since the addresses are conveyed in HTTP response headers,
 a subsequent change of addresses on the proxy cannot be conveyed to the client.